Skip Navigation

 Transmission

-Rabbit ear canker is extremely contagious and generally spread by direct contact from an infected to non-infected animal.
+Rabbit ear canker is extremely contagious and generally spreads by direct contact from an infected to a non-infected animal.
 Mites simply crawl from one to another.
-The mites can also be transmitted through contact with the environment when an animal scratches or shakes, causing flakes of the mite-infested canker containing live mites and eggs to fall.
-It is thought that a pre-existing moist dermatitis provides a suitable environment for the mites to infest.
+The mites can also be transmitted through contact with the environment when an animal scratches or shakes, causing flakes of the mite-infested canker to fall off.
+It is thought that pre-existing moist dermatitis provides a suitable environment for mites to infest.

 Signs and Symptoms

 An initial infestation may be overlooked if it begins deeper in the ear canal.
 Owners may notice ear scratching and head shaking at this early stage.
-Other signs include redness, heat, and swelling of the ear canal.
+Other signs include redness, swelling of the ear canal, and brown crusts visualized in the outer ear.
 As the mites multiply, the infestation expands to the outer ear flap and, at this point, is clearly visible.
 It is not unusual to have only one ear infested.

-The host animal will normally be very agitated at this stage, itching and scratching at its ears and head frequently.
+The host animal will normally be very agitated at this stage, itching and scratching its ears and head frequently.
 The self-trauma of itching and scratching damages the ear skin even more resulting in more inflammation, itching, and scratching.
-The inflammation also causes serum and white blood cells to ooze onto the skin surface trapping the mites, feces, and skin cells and then drying out.
+Inflammation also causes serum and white blood cells to ooze onto the skin surface, trapping the mites, feces, and skin cells and then drying out.
 This produces the crusting, scabbing, and thick scale or gray, flaky skin debris attached to the inside of the ear flap.
 Underneath the crust, the skin is moist, hairless, and raw.

-The crusting and scabbing can spread to the head and neck, as well as other parts of the body, through grooming or untreated infestations that multiply.
+The crusting and scabbing can occur on the head and neck, as well as other parts of the body, through grooming or untreated infestations that multiply.
 Ear drooping can also be due to the weight of scabbing around the outside of the ear.

 If left untreated, ear canker can lead to secondary bacterial infections adding to the pain and discomfort.
 A foul smell to the ear is an indication of an infection.
-Head tilt and signs of being off-balance are also indicators of secondary infections and a potential chronic condition.
+Head tilt, head shaking, and signs of being off-balance are also indicators of secondary infections and a potential chronic condition.

 Treatment